 Russia is the only country in the world willing to take radioactive materials from other countries for processing, long-term storage, and burial.
 Countries that do not currently have nuclear infrastructure are willing to pay a premium to Russia to do this dangerous work.
 This budding industry poses significant environmental and health risks.
 Uranium tailings, leftover waste in the form of sand after enrichment, consist of extremely harmful radioactive and toxic uranium hexafluoride.
 These tailings are preserved outside in sealed containers.
 Should these containers be compromised as a result of a fire or otherwise, uranium hexafluoride would leak into the air and form fluoric acid.
 If the radioactive sand is left on the ground and allowed to dry, wind can deposit it on vegetation, allowing radioactive materials to enter the food chain.
 It can also wash into rivers and lakes, contaminating them.

 Rikhvanova and the Wave now lead the effort to stop construction of this uranium enrichment center.
 They are demanding that the required independent environmental impact assessment and review be carried out.
-In early 2007, she traveled to Moscow to protest the building of 40 new nuclear power plants across Russia and in the spring of 2007, she organized several protests in Irkutsk, the latest on April 14 which was attended by more than 1,000 people.
+In early 2007, she traveled to Moscow to protest the building of 40 new nuclear power plants across Russia and in the spring of 2007, she organized several protests in Irkutsk, one of which was attended by more than 1,000 people.
 Rikhvanova has also met with officials from the Russian Atomic Energy Agency who agreed that if the local population was against the center, it would not be built.
 Despite the promise, plans for its construction continue.
-In late July, Rikhvanova hosted a No-Nukes Camp in Angarsk, one of many citizen training camps held during the summer in the region.
+In July 2007, Rikhvanova hosted a No-Nukes Camp in Angarsk, one of many citizen training camps held that summer in the region.
 Camp participants attended trainings about how radioactive waste is imported into Russia, the danger of transporting nuclear materials and the lack of information available to the public about plans for further nuclear development, with a focus on what civil society groups can do to help stop the project.

 Watch in high resolution on YouTube.